 At Gillette Children’s Specialty Healthcare, our experts tailor the treatment of joint hypermobility to the needs of each patient.
 Our experienced team of specialists in orthopedics, physical therapy and rheumatology works closely with patients to minimize pain, prevent injury and help stabilize joint function.

 Why Choose Gillette?

-- Gillette is the Upper Midwest’s only nationally ranked Best Children’s Hospital for pediatric orthopedics and one of the nation’s top providers of pediatric outpatient rehabilitation therapies.
+- Gillette is a nationally and internationally recognized leader in pediatric orthopedics and one of the nation’s top providers of pediatric outpatient rehabilitation therapies.

 - Our interdisciplinary team offers comprehensive support for related complications, including issues with physical growth and joint pain.

 - We believe that people who have complex medical conditions deserve facilities and services designed specifically for their needs.